dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_3-tokyo-after-lunch.md

     </figcaption>
 </figure>

 We went up the street in front of the *Sangedatsumon* to find our last visit point in Shiba: the [World Trade Center Building](https://en.wikipedia.org/wiki/World_Trade_Center_(Tokyo)), a 40-story commercial building topped by an observation floor.
-The tickets costed us ¥620 each, so it was definitely worth for the incredible views at night (although it was better before the neighbouring Nippon Life Hamamatsucho Crea Tower was built to the west).
+The tickets costed us ¥620 each, so it was definitely worth for the incredible views at night (although it was better before the neighboring Nippon Life Hamamatsucho Crea Tower was built to the west).
 We were there for almost an hour.

 <figure>
     <div class="flex-row">